AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

 =================

 ---------------------------
-What is a Type Predicate?
+What Is a Type Predicate?
 ---------------------------

 * Boolean property that should **always hold** for objects of the type